Welcome to the Reflection Toolkit

 • How will I know I have gotten what I needed?

-You might really like answering this kind of question, or you maybe you don’t.
+You might really like answering this kind of question, or you might not.
 In either case, if you took the time to think about the questions you will have started a reflection.
 Self-questioning like this, to better understand ourselves, our motivations, and our experiences, is at the heart of reflection.

 Silhouette of a head and shoulders figure and a thinking cloud above them